More at rubyonrails.org:

 end

-Note that the validator will be initialized only once for the whole application life cycle, and not on each validation run, so be careful about using instance variables inside it.
+The validator will be initialized only once for the whole application life cycle, and not on each validation run, so be careful about using instance variables inside it.

 If your validator is complex enough that you want instance variables, you can easily use a plain old Ruby object instead: